 "Culture Centers: Campus and Community Organizing to Make Lives Matter"

 Baton Rouge, LA

-It’s time to save the date for the 26th annual ABCC national conference co-sponsored by the Louisiana State University African American Cultural Center.
-Register for our list serve and be the first to know about speakers and registration deadlines.
+Save the date for the 26th annual ABCC national conference co-sponsored by the Louisiana State University African American Cultural Center.
+The schedule features professional development sessions, keynote speakers and numerous networking opportunities.
+Plus, the ABCC conference is happening at the same time as the Multicultural Student Leadership Conference at LSU, so there will be plenty of networking opportunities with schools in the southeast region!
 ABCC institutional members receive a significant discount on conference registration.

 Who Should Attend